-And there was the Stoic philosopher Seneca, one century later.
-He too became mixed up in politics.
+style="margin-top:20px">And there was the Stoic philosopher Seneca the Younger (4 BCE – CE 65.
 He accepted the position of tutor to the adopted son of an emperor, a boy named Nero.
-Nero took power at the age of sixteen, after his mother poisoned her husband, Emperor Claudius.
-Nero remained under Seneca's influence for the first five years of his rule.
-Seneca became a power behind the throne and applied his Stoic sentiments by opposing the use of torture as evidence.
+Nero took power at the age of sixteen, and he remained under Seneca's influence for the first five years of his rule.
+Seneca applied his Stoic sentiments by opposing the use of torture as evidence.
 And he was opposed to slow death and physical torments involved with execution by crucifixion.
 During this time, Nero gave slaves the right to file complaints against their masters – a tiny reform.
 Nero also pardoned people who had written unflattering descriptions of him.
 He left the charge of treason unused.
-He gave assistance to cities that had suffered from disasters.
-And, he won the hearts of many of his subjects by lowering taxes.
+He gave assistance to cities that had suffered from disasters, and he won the hearts of many of his subjects by lowering taxes.
 But Seneca retired after Nero, in his eighth year of rule, had his mother murdered.
-Seneca's replacement was Tigellinus, who amused Nero with his callousness and described Stoics, including Seneca, as hypocrites for proclaiming preference for living simply.
+Seneca's replacement was Tigellinus, who amused Nero with his callousness.
+Tigellinus described Stoics, including Seneca, as hypocrites for proclaiming preference for living simply.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.